hobuinc/silvimetric/docs/source/quickstart.rst

 Extract
 --------------------------------------------------------------------------------

-After data is inserted, we can extract
+After data is inserted, we can extract it into different rasters.
+When we created the database we gave it a list of `Attributes` and `Metrics`.
+When we ran `Shatter`, we filled in the values for those in each cell.
+If we have a database with the `Attributes` Intensity and Z, in combination with the `Metrics` min and max, each cell will contain values for `min_Intensity`, `max_Intensity`, `min_Z`, and `max_Z`.
+This is also the list of available rasters we can extract.

    .. code-block:: shell-session